Mass exodus in Florida as Hurricane Irma closes in

-MIAMI: Store owners boarded up their windows and families sandbagged their homes to join a mass exodus on Friday (Saturday in Manila) as Hurricane Irma churned toward Florida after cutting a deadly swath through the Caribbean.
+Irma is expected to strike the Florida Keys late Saturday and Sunday before moving inland, according to the National Hurricane Center, and many residents have joined a mass exodus amid increasingly dire warnings to leave.

-After killing at least 19 people and devastating thousands of homes on a string of Caribbean islands, Irma made landfall in Cuba’s Camaguey Archipelago as a maximum-strength Category Five storm.
+As it roared across the Caribbean the monster storm claimed at least 19 lives, devastating a series of tiny islands like Saint Barthelemy and Saint Martin—where 60 percent of homes were wrecked and looting broke out—before slamming into the Virgin Islands and Puerto Rico.

-It had top winds swirling at 160 miles (260 kilometers) per hour and was bearing down on nearby Florida, with the eye of the storm just 300 miles south-southeast of Miami, according to the US National Hurricane Center (NHC).
+Store owners boarded up their windows and families sandbagged their homes to join a mass exodus.

 Warning that Irma would be worse than Hurricane Andrew—which killed 65 people in 1992—Florida’s governor said all of the state’s 20.6 million inhabitants should be prepared to evacuate.